Going Gray: Why most People feel Stuck

 1. Let It Grow Out Naturally

-2. Full Transformation (The “One-Day” Gray)
+2. Full Transformation

-3. A Guided Transition (My Approach)
+3. A Guided Transition

-What this Process actually Looks like
+What this Process actually Looks Like

-Break the Line Immediately
+First Visit: Break the Line Immediately

-The goal of the first appointment is simple:
+The goal of the first appointment is simple: remove that harsh line of demarcation right away.

 How we do that: